robynrox/evse-controller/README.md

 2. If developing outside the Dev Container, you'll need to select the correct Python interpreter:
    - Open Command Palette (View > Command Palette, or `Ctrl+Shift+P` / `Cmd+Shift+P`)
    - Type "Python: Select Interpreter"
-   - Choose the interpreter from your virtual environment (in the project's `bin` or `Scripts` directory)
+   - Choose the interpreter from your virtual environment (in the project's `.venv` directory)

 ## Limitations